-They’re lean, they’re keen, they’re the first ones on the scene!
-The Natural History Museum opened their outdoor rink this week, and to be fair, it is one of the most enchanting in London.
+The Natural History Museum’s outdoor rink is one of the most enchanting in London.
 For starters, there’s a photo-worthy Christmas tree slap bang in the middle of the ice, and it’s fully decorated too.
 Benugo’s adjacent café, inside the famous London museum, will be dishing out winter warmers to enjoy from a viewing gallery overlooking the picturesque scenes below.

 Cromwell Road, Kensington, SW7 5BD.
 Nearest station: South Kensington.
 Open most days from 10am – 9pm, adult tickets start from £12.65 and can be booked here.

 2. John Lewis Skyline Skating, Oxford Street, open now, until January 6